krathjen/studiolibrary/README.md

 ### What's changed?

 * Only supports Maya 2017 and Maya 2018
-* Items created before version 1.5.x (mid-2014) are no longer supported
+* Animation items created before version 1.5.x (mid-2014) are not supported
 * Creating and switching between libraries from the UI is no longer supported